tedscape/numeric-sequence/README.md

 How to run the project
 ----------------------

-Deploy the page on IIS and run index.html.
+Deploy the website on IIS and run index.html.
 This would help runt he project

 What it does
 ------------